bakhtw1/SHOPIFY-PROJECT/README.md

   * For now every user can edit the store, but in future versions of this app, only admin users can edit the store
 * User Items
   * A user can have many images or store items so this model keeps track of which users have bought what and at what quantities
   * Each time an item is bought it checks if there is stock or the user has enough dough to make the purchase

+### Things I would like to add
+If were to use this in production there are a few more things I would like to add:
+* Store editable only by admins
+* Store items searchable using image classifications
+* Sharing images from one user to another

+## Technology/Concepts Used
+* Docker for dev environment
+* Ruby on Rails
+* CRUD

 ## References
 * https://www.w3schools.com/howto/howto_css_image_grid_responsive.asp